Kakamotobi/Learned/DOM/Document-Object-Model.md

   - Returns the parent element.
   - Ex: when user clicks on an element, a change occurs in the parent element.
 - `.children`
-  - Returns the children element.
+  - Returns the children element in an array-like object.
 - `.previousSibling`
   - Returns the corresponding previous node.
 - `.nextSibling`